Trollpak

 Trollpak, Troll Facts, Secrets, and Adventures is a boxed fantasy tabletop role-playing supplement, written by Greg Stafford, and Sandy Petersen, with art by Lisa A. Free, and published by Chaosium in 1982.
-Trollpak is a detailed and extensive background packet for use with RuneQuest, an examination of trolls in Glorantha.
 A second edition was published in 1988 by Avalon Hill.
 Both editions received positive reviews in game periodicals including Different Worlds, Dragon, White Dwarf, The Space Gamer, and Games International.

 Contents

+Trollpak is a supplement which provides background material for trolls in Glorantha.

 The first edition boxed set contained: